HetTalati11/finance_tracker/README.md

 - Keep the source data in a spreadsheet that I can inspect and edit.
 - Pull the data into a dashboard automatically.
 - Spot overspending areas, behavioural patterns, and savings opportunities.

-The goal was not to build a bank-grade finance platform.
-It was to build a polished, useful MVP that demonstrates product thinking, frontend engineering, spreadsheet automation, and data analysis.

 ## Core Workflow